GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

 # PythonTest_PPC
 This is a special version of the [PythonTest](https://github.com/GitHubDragonFly/PythonTest), designed for iMac G5 with PowerPC processor.

-Currently functional for reading atomic types and their arrays, bits, strings, timers, counters, controls from different PLCs and getting tags from ControlLogix PLC.
+Currently functional for reading atomic types and their arrays/bits, strings, timers, counters, controls from different PLCs and getting tags from ControlLogix PLC.

 Intended to be used solely as a testing tool (not fit for any production environment).